-Explore ways educators can develop and integrate lite- and lo-tech Augmentative Alternative Communication (AAC) systems for students who are visually impaired.
+Explore ways educators can develop and integrate lite- and lo-tech Augmentative Alternative Communication systems for students who are visually impaired.

 Learn how to increase functional independence and developmental skills

 This workshop will provide an understanding of Functional Communication Training (FCT) and its use in addressing interfering behavior.